-Owning real estate is the No. 1 way to create long term wealth and stability — not just for yourself, but for the generations that follow you as well.
-And, despite what modern history has led us to believe, you don’t need a romantic partner, or to figure out how to save for a downpayment alone, to become a homeowner.
+Owning real estate is the No. 1 way to create long-term wealth and stability — not just for yourself, but for the generations that follow you as well.
+And, despite what modern history has led us to believe, you don’t need a romantic partner, or go it alone to figure out how to save for a down payment, to become a homeowner.

-With housing prices rising, buyers are coming up with all sorts of creative ways to purchase property.
+With housing prices rising, buyers are coming up with all sorts of creative ways to buy homes.
 (We love this group who built a tiny house community together, affectionately dubbed “Bestie Row.”)
 So why wait?
-If you and a group of pals are ready to take the plunge, but don’t have anyone to dive with, you may not need to look any further than each other.
+If you and a group of pals are ready to take the plunge but don’t have anyone to dive with, you may not need to look any further than each other.
 Below are two options to consider.

 But since doing anything with a group of people can get complicated, it’s best to put as much in writing in advance as possible, with the help of a lawyer.
 Questions you’ll likely consider:

-And what about chores?
-Even divvying up household tasks and establishing a shower schedule can prevent disagreements down the road, and help everyone cohabitate happily.
+- What about chores?
+Divvying up household tasks and establishing a shower schedule in advance can prevent disagreements down the road, and help everyone cohabitate happily.

 Organizations like Co-operative Housing International are working to encourage a national co-op movement.
 Their mission is to help homeowners everywhere reap the benefits of this type of housing, which can include everything from social inclusion (think, group activities and shared childcare!) to government subsidies in return for affordable housing.

 And co-ops aren’t only in apartment buildings, they can be in any kind of multi-family complex.
 Farms can be co-ops, as can mobile home parks.